Weather of 2007: April 2–7

-In northern New England, the storm hit on Wednesday afternoon and left behind up to a foot and a half of snow, sleet, and freezing rain.
+In northern New England, the storm hit on April 4, 2007, a Wednesday afternoon, leaving behind up to a foot and a half (45 cm) of snow, sleet, and freezing rain.
 Over 180,000 homes lost power, mostly due to broken tree limbs snapping wires.
-The storm has caused at least one death.
+The storm caused at least one death.

 Heavy snow also fell across much of southern and central Quebec, with amounts in excess of 12 in across some areas, with higher amounts over higher terrain in the Charlevoix region.
 Numerous accidents were reported across the provinces including one involving a firetruck.
 Two people were killed in accidents across the province.

-On the back side of the storm, persistent heavy flurries gave additional accumulations of a few inches across most of Ontario and Quebec.

 April 8

 Another winter storm affected portions of New Brunswick, Nova Scotia, Quebec and Prince Edward Island on Easter Sunday dumping as much as 12 in of snow locally along with strong winds which caused flight cancellations at Halifax International Airport and scattered power outages, mainly in Nova Scotia.